hemerajs/hemera/docs/plugin.md

 ## Plugin timeout

-If you need to handle a lot of plugins you could run into timeout issues and those errors are hard to track.
+If you need to handle a lot of plugins you could run into timeout issues e.g if your forgot to call the callback or when no promise was resolved.
+These errors are hard to track.
 In order to find out which plugin caused it you can specify a `pluginTimeout`.
 The error contains a property `fn` which contains your plugin functions all associated informations about your plugin.

 ```js